Pyar Ke Sadqay: Soundtrack

 Pyar Ke Sadqays OST (titled after the series) was composed and performed by Pakistani singer Ahmed Jahanzaib.
 Mahnoor Khan also provided vocals for the song.
 The OST has drawn heavy comparisons to the popular Sindhi song, Rahat Milay Thi Dard Mein, Man Piyar Tan Sadqay, in terms of its lyrics, melody, harmonies, and overall composition.
 The song "Rahat Milay Thi Dard Mein" was originally performed by the Pakistani Sindhi folk/playback singer, Ustad Muhammad Yousuf for the 1968 Pakistani Sindhi-language film, Shehro Feroz.

 Reception

 Critical reception

 Pyar Ke Sadqay, created critical hype before its premier and received rave reviews throughout its broadcast due to its characters and Rind's direction.
 Khan's performance as Abdullah was highly praised.
-Zaidi's performance as Mahjabeen was reviewed favorable.
+Zaidi's performance as Mahjabeen was reviewed favourably.
 A reviewer from DAWN Images praised the Rind's direction, acting performances of Zaidi, Khan, Rana and Odho, but criticized the narrative for prioritizing middle-class values over meaningful themes.